10 Reasons to Love the Merrie Monarch Hula Festival

 Did You Know?

-Each Hawaiian island is associated with a distinct color that comes from its most abundant flower.
+Each Hawaiian island is associated with a distinct color of its most abundant flower.
 In Hawaiian parades, each island is represented by that color with a host of pāʻū riders dressed in matching costumes.
 Even the horses are decked out with elaborately woven haku lei.

 10. It Starts on Easter Sunday.

 I'm not sure when the festival decided on its Easter Sunday start, but it's been that way for a long time.
 But isn't it a little ironic that the world's premier hula festival begins its weeklong celebration on the holiest of Christian days?
-Especially seeing as the missionaries who came to preach the gospel to the Hawaiians in the 19th century abhorred the hula and forced it underground to the point that Kalākaua felt inspired to bring it into the light once again.
+Especially since the missionaries who came to preach the gospel to the Hawaiians in the 19th century abhorred the hula and forced it underground so that Kalākaua felt inspired to bring it into the light once again.

 And bring it into the light he did.